Aaron-Pierce/SimplexMethodVisualization/README.md

 # Simplex Method Visualization

+(Super work in progress, only the first stage is complete as of this commit)

 I really have no idea how far I'll get with this, but I think the hard part is over.

 ![A polyhedron the program renders](./polyhedron_demo.gif)